Sign In Register

 Is Redfield a Good Place to Live?

-Based on current data, Redfield receives an overall livability score of 4.0 out of 5.0, earning a grade of A. Key strengths include a highly educated population, abundant sunshine, a low poverty rate, strong internet connectivity.
+Based on current data, Redfield receives an overall livability score of 2.5 out of 5.0, earning a grade of C+.
+Key strengths include a highly educated population, abundant sunshine, a low poverty rate, strong internet connectivity.
 Areas to be aware of include above-average unemployment, a high uninsured rate.
-Redfield stands out as an excellent place to live, with strong marks across most quality-of-life indicators.
+Redfield has some notable strengths but also faces challenges that prospective residents should consider.

 Economy & Jobs